 Artificial intelligence has been a hot topic for the last decade or so.
-More and more companies are devoting resources to the development of solutions, and it’s easier for specialists to earn top dollar at these companies.
+More and more companies are devoting resources to the development of AI solutions, and it’s easier for AI specialists to earn top dollar at these companies.

 Copyright by Alex Arsic

-Let’s have a look at how
+Let’s have a look at how artificial intelligence is influencing our daily lives.

 7 Modern Applications of Artificial Intelligence in Our Everyday Lives